AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

    - Use only ATU section of the page, ignore the rest for the purpose of this project.
 3. Upload <a href="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/raw/refs/heads/main/ATU-100_Custom_Firmware/atu_100_fw_3.2_QMX+.hex.zip">ATU custom firmware from this repository</a> into the PIC16F1938 and plug it to the ATU board.
 4. Build <a href="QMX+_ATU_Mount_Board/QMX+_ATU_Mount_Board_Front.jpg">QMX+ ATU Mount Board</a> (install the ATU itself and QMX+ connectors to the Mount board)
+5. If building ATU - perform front panel mod.
+We have 3 options for front the front panel modification:
+   - Drilling the factory front panel (less desireable option)
+   - Printing the replacement front panel on a 3D printer (budget option).
+STL file can be downloaded from <a href="QMX+_Front_Panel_Mod_For_ATU/3D Prints/QMX+ Front Panel with ATU Control.stl">here.</a>
+   - Ordering front panel from JLCPCB (WORK IN PROGRESS!!! most aestetically appealing option).
+When ordered along with other PCB's - the front panel will add negligeable cost.
+Otherwise if ordered separately the shipping cost to US (about $20) is the most cosiderable portion of the total cost.
-5. Build <a href="QMX+_ATU_Companion_Board_THT_v1.1/QMX+_ATU_Companion_Board_Front.jpg">QMX+ ATU Companion Board.</a> Keep power (battery) switch on the OFF position until the last moment before closing the enclosure top!
+6. Build <a href="QMX+_ATU_Companion_Board_THT_v1.1/QMX+_ATU_Companion_Board_Front.jpg">QMX+ ATU Companion Board.</a> Keep power (battery) switch on the OFF position until the last moment before closing the enclosure top!
-6. Upload <a href="QMX_plus_ATU_Companion_Board_ATMEGA328P/QMX_plus_ATU_Companion_Board_ATMEGA328P.ino">companion board firmware</a> into ATMEGA328P chip.
+7. Upload <a href="QMX_plus_ATU_Companion_Board_ATMEGA328P/QMX_plus_ATU_Companion_Board_ATMEGA328P.ino">companion board firmware</a> into ATMEGA328P chip.
 Use Ardiuno UNO R3 board for that.
-7. Install ATMEGA328P chip into the companion board
+8. Install ATMEGA328P chip into the companion board
-8. Install ATU mount board with ATU into the QMX+ board.
+9. Install ATU mount board with ATU into the QMX+ board.
-9. Insert 18650 batteries and install ATU Companion board on top of the ATU mounting board.
+10. Insert 18650 batteries and install ATU Companion board on top of the ATU mounting board.
 Make sure battery power switch is still on OFF position!
-10. Insert QMX+ assembly with companion boards into its enclosure, screw-in front and back panels of the enclosure.
+11. Insert QMX+ assembly with companion boards into its enclosure, screw-in front and back panels of the enclosure.
-11. Switch ATU companion board's battery switch to the ON position.
+12. Switch ATU companion board's battery switch to the ON position.
-12. Carefully insert and screw-in QMX+ enclosure's top.
+13. Carefully insert and screw-in QMX+ enclosure's top.

 # Ordering PCB's
 I personally have a habit ordering PCB's from <a href="https://jlcpcb.com">JLCPCB</a> (again, I am not associated with them!).
 For the convenience, all 3 PCB's can be ordered in one order.